Stochastic Thermodynamics of Associative Memory: Background

-As shown in Fig.~1, these associative networks perform pattern completion, driving the state of the system to the nearest local energy minimum, that is in turn encodes a particular memory.
-We wish to utilize this network to do a simple form of computation in which the network retrieves full patterns from partial cues.
-We formalize this process as follows: given an ordered set of corrupted patterns $\{\bm{\zeta}^1, \bm{\zeta}^2...\}$, we want to recover the true memories represented by each.
-That is, we regard each $\bm{\zeta}^\nu$ as a fuzzy version of some stored memory $\bm{\xi}^\mu$, and the task is to recover an uncorrupted version of each memory in the sequence.
+We wish to utilize this network to perform simple computations in which the dynamics retrieves full patterns $\bm{\xi}$ from partial cues denoted $\bm{\zeta}$s.
+We will use such dynamics to perform pattern matching such that the state of the system is driven to the nearest local energy minimum, which in encodes a particular memory (Fig.~1).

+We formalize the process as follows: given a set of corrupted patterns $\{\bm{\zeta}^1, \bm{\zeta}^2...\}$, we want to recover the true memories represented by each.
+That is, we regard each $\bm{\zeta}^\nu$ as a fuzzy version of some stored memory $\bm{\xi}^\mu$, and the task is to recover an uncorrupted version of each memory.
 Under ideal operation, we want to do this quickly, accurately, and without doing too much work or generating too much heat.
 We will find that these three objectives are in tension under typical driving protocols.
 In standard use, we initialize the network into a partial memory, let it relax, and then repeat.
 Alternatively, we can drive the network by applying external fields $\bm{h}$.
 We assume that $\bm{h}$ only has information about partial memories, so we restrict ourselves to control strategies in which $\bm{h}\in\textrm{Span}\{\bm{\zeta}\}$.